Whether you are a newbie in the website development niche or an experienced web design pro, you have certainly heard of WordPress.

 It’s quite difficult to call WordPress a SEO-friendly platform in its original version.
 To reach worthy results and to rank high in the search engines, you will have to complete several must-have steps.
 And, of course, do not forget to publish interesting, relevant and, what matters most, unique content for quality project SEO.

+- Start with selecting a SEO-friendly theme, which would comply with a number of requirements.
+These initially include fast web page load speed, standard HTML5/CSS3 coding parameters and other settings.
 Paid templates usually have these features, while free designs require more attention.
 Check their descriptions first to make sure they are SEO-friendly by default.

-As soon as you pick a theme, you will need to manually change standard template configurations.
+- Take your time to manually change standard template configurations.
 This is done in the general template settings section, where you can specify the website address to further add it to Google Search Console to be better tracked by the search engines.

 If you don’t know what to start with, go ahead to set up the link format that looks like «website/category/post title».
 Then reach the “Regular Links” section and select the “Random” option.
 The next step is to insert the meaning into the following field: /%category%/%postname%.html.